GoogleCloudPlatform/terraform-folding-at-home/README.md

-# Terraform Template for Folding@home on GCP
+# Terraform template for Folding@home on GCP

-Folding@home is simulating the dynamics of COVID-19 proteins to hunt for new therapeutic opportunities.
+[Folding@home is simulating the dynamics of COVID-19 proteins](https://foldingathome.org/covid19/) to hunt for new therapeutic opportunities (recent updates from [Mar 10](https://foldingathome.org/2020/03/10/covid19-update/) and [Feb 27](https://foldingathome.org/2020/02/27/foldinghome-takes-up-the-fight-against-covid-19-2019-ncov/)).
-This template is provided to easily run Folding@home on Google Cloud, and help increase number of simulations done.
+This template is provided to easily run Folding@home on Google Cloud, and help increase total number of simulations done.
 You can use this Terraform script to automatically deploy one or more Folding@home clients on GCP.
 The template creates the instance template with the Folding@home binaries, a managed instance group to uniformly deploy as many clients as specified by user, network firewall rules, and a Cloud NAT gateway for internet access without requiring public IPs, all in an existing or newly created network as specified by user.

 This is not an officially supported Google product.
 Terraform templates for Folding@home are developer and community-supported.
 Please don't hesitate to open an issue or pull request.